ceos-seo/data_cube_ui/docs/notebook_install.md

 To run our Jupyter notebook examples, the following prerequisites must be complete:

-The full Data Cube Installation Guide must have been followed and completed before proceeding.
+* The full Data Cube Installation Guide must have been followed and completed.
 This includes:
-* You have a local user that is used to run the Data Cube commands/applications
+  * You have a local user that is used to run the Data Cube commands/applications.
-* You have a database user that is used to connect to your 'datacube' database
+  * You have a database user that is used to connect to your 'datacube' database.
-* The Data Cube is installed and you have successfully run 'datacube system init'
+  * The Data Cube is installed and you have successfully run `datacube system check`.
-* All code is checked out and you have a virtual environment in the correct directories: `~/Datacube/{data_cube_ui, data_cube_notebooks, datacube_env, agdc-v2}`

-If these requirements are not met, please see the associated documentation.

-You can view the notebooks without ingesting any data, but to be able to run notebooks with the sample ingested data, the ingestion guide must have been followed and completed.
-The steps include:
-* A sample Landsat 7 scene was downloaded and uncompressed in your `/datacube/original_data` directory
-* The ingestion process was completed for that sample Landsat 7 scene

 <a name="installation_process"></a> Installation Process
 ========